iavasiljeva/siamese-networks-hse-2017/README.md

 * run command in Quick Docker Terminal `docker run -it —rm -p 8888:8888 lspvic/tensorboard-notebook`
 * find configured IP address (by default 192.168.99.100).
 * open a browser and make a call to http://192.168.99.100:8888 and enter a token from cmd.

+If you use Windows, be sure it is Windows Enterprise, Professional or Education.
 ---

 Validation dataset used:
 https://github.com/zalandoresearch/fashion-mnist

 it should be placed at data/fashion/ folder

+---
+# Goal

+The aim of our work is to investigate the architecture of Siamese neural networks and the features of their application.

 ---
 # Siamese neural network